"Attilio is a very experienced practitioner and deals with issues in a very comfortable way"

 Addiction is a reliance upon a substance, hence it's also termed substance abuse.

-Most people are addicted to something, for example coffee, tea, smoking, chilli.
-Addiction is only problem when the substance a person is abusing is strong enough to damage their health, for example cocaine, crack, heroin, etc.
+Most people have a form of addiction to something, for example coffee, tea, smoking, chilli.
+Addiction is only problem when the substance a person is abusing is strong enough to damage their health, for example drug and alcohol especially drugs such as cocaine, crack, marijuana, heroin, etc.